How to Create Project Scope for Contractors: A Homeowner Guide

 Long-Term Benefits of Professional Work

-What is a project scope for a contractor?
+What is a project scope for contractors?

 How detailed should my project scope be?

-Can I write the project scope myself?
+Can I write a project scope myself, or do I need a professional?

 Elena John